-Use of pesticides for plant protection is nowadays widely spread among food producers and home users.
-But do you know how used pesticides impact on fruits?
+Nowadays, the use of pesticides for plant protection is widespread among food producers and home users.
+But do you know how pesticides impact fruits when used?

 Pesticides are chemical substances which destroy pests and are used for agricultural and non-agricultural purposes.
-In general, the term pesticide is used to describe plants protection products, which are protecting plants or plant products against pests.
-Therefore, it refers to all chemical substances which are used to protect plants against insects, weeds, and diseases.
-According to their chemical structure, the pesticides can be: organic, inorganic, synthetic or biological.
-Organic pesticides usually contain carbon in their chemical structure and are more complex than inorganic pesticides which do not contain carbon.
-Most of the pesticides that are in use are organic – synthetic or biological.
+In general, the term pesticide describes plant protection products, which protect plants or plant products against pests.
+Therefore, it refers to all chemical substances used to protect plants against insects, weeds, and diseases.
+According to their chemical structure, the pesticides can be organic, inorganic, synthetic or biological.
+Organic pesticides usually contain carbon in their chemical structure and are more complex than inorganic pesticides, which do not contain carbon.
+Most of the pesticides used are organic-synthetic or biological.
 Biological pesticides are derived from naturally occurring sources such as plants, algae, fungi or bacteria.
-While synthetic pesticides are made artificially by chemical synthesis.
-We should be aware that the vast majority of synthetic i.e. “modern” pesticides originate from war poisons.
+In contrast, synthetic pesticides are made artificially by chemical synthesis.
+We should be aware that the vast majority of synthetic, i.e. “modern” pesticides originate from war poisons.

 Sources: